odriverobotics/ODrive/docs/reStructuredText/getting-started.rst

 to turn on this feature.

 The watchdog is fed using the :code:`axis.watchdog_feed()` method of each axis.
-Some :ref:`ascii commands <acsii-cmd-ref>` feed the watchdog automatically.
+Some :ref:`ascii commands <acsii-cmd-ref>` and most CANSimple commands feed the watchdog automatically.

 What's next?
 --------------------------------------------------------------------------------